How to Manage Energy Usage with Ethernet I/O – Metering Project – 8400805

 - The university requires consistent installations that can be duplicated across the campus.

 - Communication with the data historian software, InStep eDNA, via Modbus TCP/IP over the campus Ethernet network.

 Implementing the Solution:

-- Connect a PC to the 989EN-4016, open an internet browser, assign the network parameters and configure the discrete inputs as counters to totalize the flowmeter pulse outputs.
+- Connect a PC to the 989EN-4016, open an internet browser, then assign the network parameters, followed by configuring the discrete inputs as counters to totalize the flowmeter pulse outputs.

 - Simulate input pulses and observe the count increase in the 989EN-4016 counter test page.

 - The eDNA software periodically reads the current count value of each input from the 30,000 Modbus input registers; or the 43,000 holding registers.
 Two registers of 16-bit unsigned integer values yield a 32 bit totalized count value.